-Over time, tar deposits from crankcase gases accumulate in the crankcase ventilation system of the engine, making it difficult to remove these gases into the engine cylinders for combustion.
-Because of this, the pressure of the gases inside the engine rises and oil leaks through the seals.
-To avoid this, periodically clean and flush the system.
+Over time, resinous deposits from crankcase gases accumulate in the engine crankcase ventilation system, making it difficult for these gases to be removed into the engine cylinders for combustion.
+Because of this, the gas pressure inside the engine increases and oil leaks through the seals appear.
+To prevent this, periodically clean and flush the system.

 5. Remove the cylinder head cover (see "Replacing the cylinder head cover gasket").

-6. Wash the oil deflectors, the inner surface of the cylinder head cover and its branch pipe with gasoline or kerosene...
+6. Wash the oil deflectors, the inner surface of the cylinder head cover and its pipe with gasoline or kerosene...

-7....as well as the system hose.
+7. ...and also the system hose.

 8. Install the cylinder head cover and crankcase ventilation hose in the reverse order of removal.